 - Another advantage of learning about the Vietnamese people is that it will help you settle in the country quickly.
 If you are a traveler or someone who is looking to stay in the country, this is the best chance to make yourself comfortable around the locals.
 Once you read about the ways of the Vietnamese people, you will be able to make relations with Vietnamese families, adapt to the society, learn the language, and function normally, which otherwise would have been quite overwhelming.

-A Brief On Vietnamese Ethnic Groups
+What Are The Vietnamese Ethnic Groups

 Coming to the history of the Vietnamese people, let us briefly discover the rich division of ethnic groups in Vietnam to understand their living patterns better.